GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/10.891-900/08.Jerusalem-the-Golden/docs.md

 ---
+title: |
-title: 898.
-Jerusalem the Golden
+    898. Jerusalem the Golden - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 898.
+Jerusalem the Golden.
+Jerusalem the golden, With milk and honey blest, Beneath thy contemplation Sink heart and voice oppress'd: I know not, O I know not What holy joy are there; What radiancy of glory, What bliss beyond compare.
+    keywords:  |
-    keywords: Christ in Song, Jerusalem the Golden, Jerusalem the golden,
+        Christ in Song, adventhymnals, advent hymnals, Jerusalem the Golden, Jerusalem the golden.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 898. JERUSALEM THE GOLDEN
+####  Christ in Song,

 ```txt
 1.